Good: Small car based on Volkswagen Up. Ideal for town. Economical and cheap to run. Fun to drive. Lower prices than Up and SEAT Mii.

 Bad: Cheapest versions not under 100g/km CO2.
 Starting to get reports of quality problems, especially gearboxes.

-Good: Third generation Skoda Fabia, more sharply styled, on VAG MQB subframes.
-1.0 and 1.2 petrol engines and new 1.4 3-cylinder diesel.
+Good: Third generation Skoda Fabia is more sharply styled Impressive 1.0 and 1.2 petrol engines plus new 1.4 three-cylinder diesel.

 Bad: Not cheap.